earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ## About Spectral Remote Sensing

-In the previous weeks of this course, we talked about lidar remote sensing.
+In the previous weeks of this course, you learned about lidar remote sensing.
 If you recall, a lidar instrument is an active remote sensing instrument.
 This means that the instrument emits energy actively rather than collecting information about light energy from another source (the sun).
-This week we will work with spectral remote sensing.
-Spectral remote sensing is a passive remote sensing type.
-This means the the sensor is measuring light energy from an existing source - in this case the sun.
+This week you will work with multispectral imagery or multispectral remote sensing data.
+Multispectral remote sensing is a passive remote sensing type.
+This means that the sensor is measuring light energy from an existing source - in this case the sun.

 <figure class="half">
    <img src="{{ site.url }}/images/courses/earth-analytics/remote-sensing/active-vs-passive.png" alt="passive remote sensing">